What is uPVC and Is it a Sustainable Construction Material for Doors and Windows?

-One of the most pressing concerns of the Australian construction industry right now is improving the sustainability of materials, in a cost-effective way.
+One of the most pressing concerns of the Australian construction industry right now is improving the sustainability of materials, in a cost effective way.

 We recently broke down the benefits of uPVC on our podcast ThermoTalk.
 Let’s look at what it is, where it is used, plus how it improves the overall sustainability score of a property.

 Understanding uPVC first requires an understanding of ‘Plasticised’ PVC.
-Polyvinyl chloride is widely used in the construction industry as it has excellent weathering resistance, electrical insulation, and surface properties.
+Polyvinyl chloride is widely used in the construction industry as it has excellent weather resistance, electrical insulation, and surface properties.
 It is self-extinguishing, flexible and often used in wire covering.

 The chloride in polyvinyl chloride is 57% salt.
 However, it is also 43% ethylene, a by-product of oil.
 That means buildings constructed with PVC depend heavily on the oil industry.

-Thus the future of sustainable construction depends on finding affordable alternatives to petroleum, or innovative ways of recycling old products.
+So, the future of sustainable construction depends on finding affordable alternatives to petroleum, or innovative ways of recycling old products.

 The impact modifiers bond more to the polymer strands and strengthen the plastic.
 With consistency, uPVC is up to 6% stronger when it’s recycled the first time.
 The next four or five times it’s recycled, it will still get stronger but by a smaller amount each time.

 Often people don’t realise that ‘recycled’ doesn’t mean inferior to new.
-Recycled products can in fact be better and stronger.
+Recycled uPVC products can in fact be better and stronger.

-Using Life Cycle Analysis (LCA) to determine sustainability
+Using Life Cycle Analysis (LCA) to Determine Sustainability

 Life Cycle Analysis (LCA) is a meaningful way to measure the footprint on the planet from human activity and is used by scientists to determine the sustainability of a material.